notfixingit3/wireguard_pihole/README.md

 # Make sure you can SSH under your current username and succesfully sudo -s

 # Ansible local files
-Edit hosts file and change IP to your new VM Public IP and set the username that you will use to ssh to VM with
+Edit hosts file and change IP to your new VM Public IP
 Edit vars/main.yml and adjust as needed
 Install: ansible-playbook -i hosts tasks/main.yml -K